streem/pbandk/README.md

 `protoc-gen-pbandk` binary:

 ```
-./gradlew :runtime:generateWellKnownTypes \
+./gradlew :pbandk-runtime:generateWellKnownTypes \
-    :runtime:generateTestTypes \
+    :pbandk-runtime:generateTestTypes \
     :protoc-gen-pbandk:protoc-gen-pbandk-lib:generateProto \
     :conformance:conformance-lib:generateProto
 ```

-Important: If making changes in both the `:protoc-gen-pbandk:protoc-gen-pbandk-lib` _and_ `:runtime` projects at the same time, then it's likely the `generateWellKnownTypes` task will fail to compile.
-To work around this, stash the changes in the `:runtime` project, run the `generateWellKnownTypes` task with only the `:protoc-gen-pbandk:protoc-gen-pbandk-lib` changes, and then unstash the `:runtime` changes and rerun the `generateWellKnownTypes` task.
+Important: If making changes in both the `:protoc-gen-pbandk:protoc-gen-pbandk-lib` _and_ `:pbandk-runtime` projects at the same time, then it's likely the `generateWellKnownTypes` task will fail to compile.
+To work around this, stash the changes in the `:pbandk-runtime` project, run the `generateWellKnownTypes` task with only the `:protoc-gen-pbandk:protoc-gen-pbandk-lib` changes, and then unstash the `:pbandk-runtime` changes and rerun the `generateWellKnownTypes` task.

 ### Conformance Tests